VyperGroup/aero/README.md

 ## Cors Emulation

 Unlike other proxies that simply delete the cors policy and ignore it, aero abides by the intended security features by keeping them in place.
 Without Cors Emulation, sites can infer either the browser doesn't support modern security standards or that a proxy is being used.
-This means that the site would've been lacking support; no longer with aero!
-This isn't fully complete yet, as we still have more rules to finish. _Support for this feature is enabled in flags_
+This means that the site would've been lacking support; no longer with aero! _Support for this feature is enabled in flags_